If you don’t add Ireland to your European holiday plans, you’ll miss out. Why? Here are five reasons

 Ireland is one in a million.
 We don’t just call our coasts "the coast", we call them the Wild Atlantic Way and the Giant’s Causeway.
 Peninsulas are dotted with monastic islands and some of the highest sea cliffs on the continent.
 Castles are everywhere – Trim, Dunluce, Cashel, Blarney, Bunratty – just take your pick.
 Dublin is a UNESCO City of Literature and Belfast built the most famous ship since Noah’s Ark – Titanic.

 Getting to Ireland has never been easier.
 Or cheaper.
 Thanks to a growing number of low cost airlines (including Ryanair and EasyJet) you can fly from any European city for the price of a train journey (sometimes less).
 And we’re not short on airports.
 Kerry, Shannon and Knock serve the west.
 Cork and Waterford airports have the south sorted; in the east there’s Dublin Airport while Donegal, Derry-Londonderry and Belfast’s two airports cover the north.
-3.

 The people in Ireland have cracked the ‘being friendly’ conundrum in style.
 In August 2013, Condé Nast Traveler voted three of Ireland’s cities (Kilkenny, Dublin and Cork) in the world’s 20 friendliest.
 As if that wasn’t enough, a Trip Advisor Poll voted Dublin Europe’s friendliest city.
 For a bit of local insight plus a free coffee or a pint, Dublin’s City of a Thousand Welcomes is an initiative with heart.